prodzpod/FathomlessVoidling/README.md

 Ability info (P1):

 - Primary: Disillusion
-  - Fires waves of void missiles and summons tracking death bombs
+  - Fires waves of void missiles and summons slow tracking death bombs that explode with bomblets
 - Secondary: Crush
   - Launches a barrage of void meteors
 - Utility: Transpose
   - Slips deeper into the void, reappears near the target
 - Special: Desolate
   - Launches an inaccurate barrage of lasers that rend whatever they touch

+Ability info (P2):

+- Primary: Disill??usion
+  - Fires waves of void missiles and summons faster tracking death bombs
+- Secondary: C?rush
+  - Creates a black hole in the center of the arena
+- Utility: Transp?ose
+  - Slips deeper into the void, damaging, reappears near the target
+- Special: Des?olate?
+  - Random beams sprout from the ground

+Ability info (P3):

+- Primary: ?Disill??usio?n
+  - Fires waves of void missiles and summons faster tracking death bombs that move
+- Secondary: C?rush?
+  - Launches a barrage of void meteors
+- Utility: Tr?ansp??ose
+  - Slips deeper into the void, death, reappears near the target
+- Special: D?es?olate?
+  - Creates a black hole in the center of the arena?
+Planetary Devastation

 ## Plans